-Every day, women in Pakistan are discriminated against and arrested, physically attacked and killed, simply for making choices about their bodies and the way they live their lives.
+Every day, women in Pakistan are discriminated against and arrested, physically attacked, and killed, simply for making choices about their bodies and the way they live their lives.
 It’s no secret that acts of honor killings and domestic violence are widespread, under-reported, and mostly go unpunished.
 The Thomson Reuters Foundation Poll reported that Pakistan is the third most dangerous country for women in the world.
 More than 1,000 women and girls are murdered in “honor killings” every year and 90 percent of Pakistani women suffer from domestic violence.
 Pakistan has failed time and time again to help women get the justice they so rightly deserve.

 Discrimination against minorities

 Religious minorities including Shia Muslims, Hindus, Sikhs, Christians, and Ahmadi Muslims are among the most persecuted communities in Pakistan.
 Authorities routinely arrest, jail, and charge them for blasphemy and other offenses because of their religious beliefs.
-In several instances, the police have been complicit in harassment and filing of false charges against Ahmadis, or stood by in the face of anti-Ahmadi violence.
+In several instances, the police have been complicit in harassment and filing of false charges against Ahmadis or stood by in the face of anti-Ahmadi violence.
 Targeted violence, mass murders, extrajudicial killings, abduction, rapes, and forced conversion are all common practices against minorities.
 Pakistan needs to take urgent measures to improve the condition of religious minorities.

 Rural areas in Pakistan remain much poorer than urban areas.
 Many Pakistanis live in poverty because the country’s wealth is often concentrated among a few rich families.
-The remainder of Pakistan’s impoverished citizens are dependent on the wealth of those families, resulting in 35 percent of Pakistanis living below the poverty line.
-Additionally, Pakistan’s corporations, landlords and wealthy entities pay less taxes, leaving Pakistan’s poor citizens to pay more taxes in their place.
+The remainder of Pakistan’s impoverished citizens is dependent on the wealth of those families, resulting in 35 percent of Pakistanis living below the poverty line.
+Additionally, Pakistan’s corporations, landlords and wealthy entities pay fewer taxes, leaving Pakistan’s poor citizens to pay more taxes in their place.

 Unhygienic meat And Water Supply